 Critics call him “a Neo-Symbolist of Lithuanian literature”

-"Yaroslav Melnyk is the most cosmopolitan Ukrainian writer of the 21st century" (British library, London)
+"Yaroslav Melnyk is the most cosmopolitan Ukrainian writer of the 21st century" (British library, London).

-All of his books in Ukrainian prose were finalist's books of the “BBC Ukrainian Book of the Year” (2012, 2013, 2014, 2016)
+All of his books in Ukrainian were finalist's books of the “BBC Ukrainian Book of the Year” (2012, 2013, 2014, 2016)

 Jaroslav Melnik